VinayBorate/RMQ_TransactionBundler/README.md

 # RMQ_TransactionBundler

 ## Project Description
-The **RMQ_TransactionBundler** project is designed to handle serialization and deserialization of transaction messages while ensuring data integrity and configurability.
-It bundles deserialized messages and transmits them to RabbitMQ (RMQ) in a structured format.
+The **RMQ_TransactionBundler** project is designed to handle writing data into shared memory, while ensuring data integrity and configurability.
+It bundles the messages read from shared memory and transmits them to RabbitMQ (RMQ) in a structured format.
 Configurable parameters like bundle size, timeout, and local dumping for debugging enhance its flexibility.

 ---